There’s nothing sweeter than the moment your baby eventually dozes off after an eternity of rocking and singing.

 Whatever works for your baby, try it.

-The catch is doing it exactly the same way every day.
+The catch is doing it the same way every day.
 The sequence of activities should be the same for them to associate these events with sleep.

 Create a Soothing Sleep environment.